-Cake pops are so cute, and taste so good.
+Cake pops are so cute and taste so good.
 They are fun to make and easy to decorate.
 I loveeee cake pops very much and never get tired of making them.

 Cake pops are perfect for any occasion, from birthday parties to weddings or why not afternoon tea.
 Despite that, cake pops are a great way to use leftover cake.
 My favourite combination of cake pops is cake + jam covered in black chocolate.

 I usually prepare the cake pops using my cardamom cake as a base, but any cake will work.
 All you have to do is crumble the cake.
 Add some jam and form bite-sized balls with the mix.
 Then put them in sticks and freeze for few minutes.
-Cover the balls in chocolate and voila they’re ready.
+Cover the balls with chocolate and voila they’re ready.

 - 3 cups crumbled cake